etsy/cartography/docs/root/modules/github/schema.md

     (GitHubOrganization)-[RESOURCE]->(GitHubTeam)
     ```

 - GitHubUsers are members of an organization.
 In some cases there may be a user who is "unaffiliated" with an org, for example if the user is an enterprise owner, but not member of, the org.
+[Enterprise owners](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/roles-in-an-enterprise#enterprise-owners) have complete control over the enterprise (i.e. they can manage all enterprise settings, members, and policies) yet may not show up on member lists of the GitHub org.

     ```
     (GitHubUser)-[MEMBER_OF|UNAFFILIATED]->(GitHubOrganization)